Submit your email to push it up the queue

 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Fisher & Paykel Appliances Holdings Limited's score of 23 is higher than 78% of the industry.
+Fisher & Paykel Appliances Holdings Limited's score of 26 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Fisher & Paykel Appliances Holdings Limited is not committed to any reduction initiatives we track.
+Fisher & Paykel Appliances Holdings Limited is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.